Tips for using Google Duo

 Move your picture during a video call

-When you make a Duo call, your face shows up in a small circle on the screen.
-To move it, touch and hold the circle, then swipe your finger across the screen to another corner.
+When you make a Duo call, your face shows up in a small rectangle on the screen.
+To move it, touch and hold the rectangle, then swipe your finger across the screen to another corner.
 To show your face on the entire screen, tap your picture.

 Use less data